MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profile-nodejs.md

 ---
-title: Using API version profiles with Node.js in Azure Stack | Microsoft Docs
+title: Using API version profiles with Node.js in Azure Stack Hub | Microsoft Docs
-description: Learn about using API version profiles with Node.js in Azure Stack.
+description: Learn about using API version profiles with Node.js in Azure Stack Hub.
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs